JerryWestrick/KnowledgeEngineer-Old/KbServerApp/Memory/Snake/Dynamic/Server/Server_Plan.md

-# Plan to Implement SnakeServer.py

-1. Import necessary libraries:
-    - asyncio for asynchronous I/O, networking, and concurrency.
-    - websockets for WebSocket protocol handling.
-    - json for JSON serialization and deserialization.

-2. Define the SnakeServer class:
-    - Initialize the class with the following attributes:
-        - A list of clients.
-        - A dictionary to store the game state.
-        - A dictionary to store the arrow key states of each client.
-        - A dictionary to store the colors assigned to each client.
-        - A variable to store the game start countdown.
-        - A variable to store the current game state.

-3. Define the following methods in the SnakeServer class:
-    - `register_client`: Add a new client to the list of clients and assign a color to it.
-    - `unregister_client`: Remove a client from the list of clients.
-    - `update_arrow_key_state`: Update the arrow key state of a client.
-    - `calculate_game_state`: Calculate the game state 15 times per second.
-This includes the movement of each snake, determining if any snakes die, and determining what squares need color changes.
-    - `send_game_state`: Send the game state to each client.
-    - `announce_death`: Announce to a client if it has died.
-    - `announce_winner`: Announce the color of the last surviving snake at the end of the game.
-    - `manage_game_state_transition`: Manage the game start countdown and the transition between game states.

-4. Define the `start_server` function:
-    - Initialize a new instance of the SnakeServer class.
-    - Start the WebSocket server and register the necessary event handlers.

-5. In the `main` function:
-    - Call the `start_server` function.
-    - Start the asyncio event loop.

-6. If the script is run directly (not imported as a module), call the `main` function.
+Based on the provided information, here is a plan to implement the SnakeServer.py:

+1. Import the necessary modules:
+   - `asyncio` for asynchronous programming.
+   - `websockets` for WebSocket communication.
+   - `http.server` for serving the HTML and JavaScript files to the clients.

+2. Define the WebSocket server class:
+   - Create a class called `SnakeServer` that inherits from `websockets.WebSocketServerProtocol`.
+   - Implement the `__init__` method to initialize the server.
+   - Implement the `connection_made` method to handle new client connections.
+   - Implement the `connection_lost` method to handle client disconnections.
+   - Implement the `receive_message` method to handle incoming messages from clients.

+3. Implement the game logic:
+   - Create a class called `Game` to manage the game state and logic.
+   - Implement the necessary methods to handle game initialization, updating the game state, detecting snake deaths, and announcing the winner.
+   - Use a data structure to represent the game board and track the state of each square.
+   - Calculate the movement of each snake on each step of the game.
+   - Implement a mechanism to handle client input and update the game state accordingly.

+4. Define the message types and their handling:
+   - Define the message types mentioned earlier: `JoinGame`, `StartGame`, `UpdateGameState`, `PlayerDeath`, `Winner`, and `RestartGame`.
+   - Implement methods in the `SnakeServer` class to handle each message type.
+   - Parse the incoming JSON messages and perform the necessary actions based on the message type.
+   - Send the appropriate response messages to the clients.

+5. Implement the HTTP server:
+   - Create a class called `SnakeHTTPServer` that inherits from `http.server.SimpleHTTPRequestHandler`.
+   - Implement the necessary methods to serve the HTML and JavaScript files to the clients.
+   - Set up the HTTP server to listen on port 8090 and handle requests.

+6. Start the server:
+   - Create an instance of the `SnakeHTTPServer` class and start the HTTP server.
+   - Create an instance of the `SnakeServer` class and start the WebSocket server.
+   - Run the event loop to handle incoming WebSocket connections and messages.

+7. Test the server:
+   - Open a web browser and navigate to `localhost:8090` to test the client-side functionality.
+   - Verify that multiple clients can join and play the game simultaneously.
+   - Test the game logic, including snake movement, collision detection, and winner announcement.

+By following this plan, you should be able to implement the SnakeServer.py with the necessary functionality to handle multiple clients, manage the game state, and facilitate communication between the clients.